Parents, faculty, staff, and friends often have the most direct contact with students

 Penn State's Counseling and Psychological Services (CAPS) web site offers an excellent

 online workshop for recognizing students in distress; the workshop includes video

 role plays of student-professor interactions to assist you with this process.
 To learn

 more about the workshop, visit the CAPS.

-For assistance with making referrals call Student Counseling Services at 716-673-3424
+For assistance with making referrals call the Counseling Center at 716-673-3424 or

 Thank you for working with us to support the success, growth, and development of our